allainaleyran/CS3/q1/q1_sg2_a2.md

 Questions with Checklists

-1. Efficiency Which algorithm is faster when the list of numbers is very large?
-Why?
+**1. Efficiency Which algorithm is faster when the list of numbers is very large?
+Why?**

 Checklist to guide your answer: